-Salina Bamba Beach is located between Cala Brandinchi and Baia Salinedda in Capo Coda Cavallo, and it’s along a stretch of white sand characterised by shallow and sandy waters.
+Salina Bamba Beach is located between Cala Brandinchi and Baia Salinedda in Capo Coda Cavallo, and it’s a long stretch of white sand characterised by shallow and sandy waters.
 Behind the beach, there is a salted water basin from which it owes its name, populated by numerous marine birds’ specimens.

 Beach services: the beach is 11 km from San Teodoro, in front of Porto Coda Cavallo village and a few kilometres after Cala Brandinchi.
 There are bars and a mini-market in the small square of the village.

 You have to leave your car in the Porto Coda Cavallo village car parks and proceed to the beach by walk for 10 minutes.
-Many people park the car along a dirt road next to the beach, but during the summer season is not allowed, and you’ll be fined.
+Many people park their car along a dirt road next to the beach, but during the summer season is not allowed, and you’ll be fined.

 6. Cala Suaraccia beach